nzbget/nzbget.github.io/_wiki/NServ_NNTP_Server.md

 ---
+title: NServ NNTP server
 ---
 ## About NServ

-NServ is a simple NNTP server developed for [[functional testing]] of NZBGet.
+NServ is a simple NNTP server developed for [functional testing](Functional_testing) of NZBGet.

 Technically NServ is integrated into NZBGet as a sub-module.
 NServ is compiled during building process of NZBGet and can therefore be used on any platform supported by NZBGet.
 It's rather a small module without extra dependencies and you shouldn't worry about increased nzbget binary size.